 The phase change from liquid to ice is clearly detectable by a sudden decrease in transmitted light (Fig. 3).
 It is not necessary to have identical light intensities for each tube at the beginning of an analysis, since freezing is determined by the relative change in light intensity and not by its absolute value.
-The upper limit for the number of IN detectable is determined by the total number of aliquots analysed (52) and the smallest volume that still results in a clearly detectable change in light transmission when changing from liquid to frozen (40 μL).
-In a given sample it is $98.8 \,\mathrm{IN}\,\mathrm{mL}^{-1}((\ln(52) - \ln(1))/0.04 \,\mathrm{mL})$, but can be extended by orders of magnitude through proper dilution.
+The upper limit for the number of IN detectable is determined by the total number of aliquots analysed (52) and the smallest volume that still results in a clearly detectable change in light transmission when changing from liquid to frozen (40 μ L).
+In a given sample it is 98.8 IN mL-1 $((\ln(52) - \ln(1))/0.04 \text{ mL})$, but can be extended by orders of magnitude through proper dilution.
 The part of the tube containing the sample is still fully surrounded by cooling liquid when containing a sample of 400 μL, which can be considered the largest volume for the analysis.
-This provides for a lower detection limit of $0.05 \,\mathrm{IN}\,\mathrm{mL}^{-1}((\ln(52) - \ln(51))/0.4 \,\mathrm{mL})$.
-For the operational conditions described from here on, the background due to container characteristics, water quality and working environment could become an issue at temperatures around -15°C or lower.
+This provides for a lower detection limit of $0.05 \, \text{IN mL}^{-1} \, ((\ln(52)$ ln(51))/0.4 mL).
+For the operational conditions described from here on, the background due to container characteristics, water quality and working environment could become an issue at temperatures around -15 °C or lower.
+The employment of other methods based on different materials and smaller volume quantities is then recommended to investigate colder temperature intervals, simultaneously allowing the detection of higher abundance of ice nucleators with a reduced background (for instance, Iannone et al., 2011).